This section describes some strategies for cancelling or withdrawing from a car sale contract.

 and party B acts on the belief, then party A is not allowed to insist afterwards on the strict legal rights under the contract, when it would be unfair to do so.
 Party A has ‘waived’ their rights and is ‘estopped’ from asserting them.
 A waiver of rights may lead to a car trader losing their rights to insist that a purchaser is bound by a car sale contract.

 In a dispute with a car trader, there are often oral waivers of rights under the original contract.
 A common example is that the purchaser is allowed to exchange the car in dispute for another car.
 Other representations at or soon after the signing of the agreement (e.g. that the contract is not binding, or that the purchaser can get their money back if dissatisfied) may constitute a waiver.
-In these cases, the purchaser could argue that the car trader has waived the right to To make people obey a law or the terms of an agreement, using police powers or court orders. the agreement and that the agreement is therefore at an end.
+In these cases, the purchaser could argue that the car trader has waived the right to enforce the agreement and that the agreement is therefore at an end.

 Proving an oral waiver can be difficult.
 Even if the waiver is proved, the car trader may be able to enforce the contract subject to the waiver (i.e. the waiver may only amend the contract, not cancel it).